SyedAhmed35/SyedAhmed35/README.md

 - **NestJS** - A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
 - **Laravel** - A PHP framework for web artisans, providing an expressive and elegant syntax.
 - **Django** - A high-level Python web framework that encourages rapid development and clean, pragmatic design.
+- **React.js** - A JavaScript library for building user interfaces, often used for creating dynamic, single-page applications.

 ## 📁 Project Structure